celery/celery/CONTRIBUTING.rst

 ----------------

 Major new features are worked on in dedicated branches.
-There is no strict naming requirement for these branches.
+There's no strict naming requirement for these branches.

-Feature branches are removed once they have been merged into a release branch.
+Feature branches are removed once they've been merged into a release branch.

 Tags
 ====

 Tags are used exclusively for tagging releases.
 A release tag is named with the format ``vX.Y.Z``, e.g. ``v2.3.1``.
 Experimental releases contain an additional identifier ``vX.Y.Z-id``, e.g.
 ``v3.0.0-rc1``.
 Experimental tags may be removed after the official release.

 .. _contributing-changes: